ovh/cds/docs/content/docs/components/cdn/_index.md

 * Storage Unit: to store complete job's logs and artifact.

-When logs or file are received by CDN, it will first store this items in its buffer.
-Then when the item is fully received, it will be moved to one of configured storage unit.
+When logs or file are received by CDN, it will first store these items in its buffer.
+Then, when the item is fully received, it will be moved to one of the configured storage units.
-If CDN is setup with multiple storage units, each unit will periodically checks for missing item and sync this items from other units.
+If the CDN service is configured with multiple storage units, each unit periodically checks for missing items and synchronizes these items from other units.

 ## Configuration